 In fact, this trip is the complete opposite to how I normally travel, I travel long-term and this is just for a week, I normally travel solo but the trip will only be semi-solo as I’ll be with friends for 4 days and solo for 3.
 I travel on a budget but seen as I’m only going for a week I don’t really need a budget. – I am a long-term solo budget traveler and this is going to be weird for me.

 The last time I took a short holiday like this was when I came home for a week from Bali to head to Mexico.
 As weird as this may sound, over the 6 years I consecutively traveled the world, I’d come home for a week or two for a quick holiday from my travels when I was moving between continents.
 So, yes for me coming home for a week or two was a holiday from my traveling (work that out!)
 Never the less, I’ll be taking this holiday and although it’s only for a week I won’t be going armed with a packed itinerary.

 A few ideas but no itinerary.

-In all fairness from what I’ve read and seen about Marrakech, I just want to experience the city, the colors, the environment, the architecture, the culture, the flavors and smells.
+In all fairness from what I’ve read and seen about Marrakech, I just want to experience the city, the colors, the environment, the architecture, the culture, the flavors, and smells.
 I can’t wait to get my haggling game back in gear in the souks and to see the snake charmers on jemaa el-Fnaa.
-And, not to mention sample some famous street food, Moroccan tea or smoking a Sisha pipe or two.
+And, not to mention sample some famous street food, Moroccan tea and smoke a Shisha pipe or two.